 What further makes this story so interesting, apart from the fact that it is based on a true story, is that in the book, you can see her old photos and postcards which add an extra dimension of interest to the story and extraordinary life she lived.

 Hotel Pastis: A Novel of Provence by Peter Mayle

 In this French Riviera book, you get to read about a man named Simon Shaw, an English advertising executive who has decided to leave everything behind him and head to the glamorous South of France to transform an abandoned police station into a small yet luxurious and world-class hotel.

 To help him, Simon has his loyal majordomo and a French business partner.

 The book is funny and overflowing with sensuous descriptions of the good life.
 Reviews of the book have considered it to be ”the literary equivalent of a four-star restaurant.”

 The Hotel Riviera by Elizabeth Adler

-Another book set in the French Riviera, this book is about the American woman by the name of Lola Laforet who was swept away in a whirlwind wedding and found herself as the chef and owner of the iconic hotel Riviera – thus the name of the book.
+Another book set in the French Riviera.
+This book is about an American woman by the name of Lola Laforet who was swept away in a whirlwind wedding and found herself as the chef and owner of the iconic hotel Riviera – thus the name of the book.

-This book truly is a French Riviera book which perfectly describes and presents the beauty and charm of the Riviera.
-A must read for everyone who has ever been to the French Riviera or consider to visit, as takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.
+This book truly is a French Riviera book that perfectly describes and presents the beauty and charm of the Riviera.
+A must-read for everyone who has ever been to the French Riviera or consider to visit, as it takes the reader through a journey of French Riviera beauty, and describes the Riviera in an engaging and insightful way.